mpv-player/mpv/DOCS/man/en/mpv.rst

     Show progression bar, elapsed time and total duration on the OSD.

 ! and @
     Seek to the beginning of the previous/next chapter.
+In most cases, "previous" will actually go to the beginning of the current chapter; see ``--chapter-seek-threshold``.

 D (``--vo=vdpau``, ``--vf=yadif`` only)
     Activate/deactivate deinterlacer.